Half a century of inspiration

 The last two decades have witnessed that transition to these ‘other people’ and, as the founder predicted, it has been a seamless evolution.
 Both Robert Cohan and Richard Alston were knighted for services to dance in this year of The Place’s fiftieth anniversary, recognising their immense contribution to the creation of the ‘distinctively British form of contemporary dance’ to which those founders aspired.

-As 2018 closed, Eddie Nixon – formerly director of theatre and artist development - replaced Alston as The Place’s artistic director, with a bold plan to significantly broaden the base of dance artists to be supported within the envelope of The Place, thereby heralding another new and exciting era that will further empower creativity in contemporary dance.
+As 2018 closed, Eddie Nixon – formerly director of theatre and artist development - replaced Alston as The Place’s artistic director.
+Following the closure of its 25 years resident Richard Alston Dance Company in March 2020, The Place turned its attention to the bold and ambitious plan to support a significantly broaden the base of dance artists, thereby heralding another new and exciting era that will further empower creativity in contemporary dance.

 This history of The Place was originally written by Jane Pritchard in 2001, revised by her in 2010 and then further revised and updated by Graham Watts, in 2019.